Kashmir: The world's most dangerous conflict | DW | 07.08.2019

 The dispute over Kashmir has poisoned relations between India and Pakistan since the two became independent countries in 1947.
 Here's an overview of how tensions have grown more dangerous over the past seven decades.

 Like so many conflicts around the world, the dispute over Kashmir began with independence from a colonial power.
-In 1947, the United Kingdom gave in to the struggle for freedom in its Indian colony and granted it independence.
+In 1947, the British Empire gave in to the struggle for freedom in its Indian colony and granted it independence.
 The retreating British left behind two states: the secular Indian Union and the Islamic Republic of Pakistan.

 Read more: Opinion: India's government is playing with fire